Do Go On - 334 - Pan Am Flight 73

 And you also get to give yourself a title.

-This week, starting with Murray Somerville, who does great artwork.
+who does great artwork.

 Oh, Murray's great.

-Incredible artwork.
+Credible artwork.

-And did the official Dougal on Christmas card.
+And did the official do-go-on Christmas card?

 Yes.